jranger615/T500xVORON/README.md

 3. Configure the annotated sections of **printer.cfg**, **toolboard.cfg**, and **u2c.cfg**.
 You will need to fill in the canbus_uuid sections to to tell your printer the CAN addresses of your U2C and SB2209, as well as configuring your sensorless homing (info below)
 4. Save and click 'firmware restart'; resolve any errors that Klipper may throw, if any (the error message will tell you what the configuration issue is).

-#### Z Endstop Check
-**DO THIS BEFORE ATTEMPTING TO HOME THE PRINTER**
-1. Once Klipper has successfully loaded and can interface with the U2C and SB2209, navigate to the machine page of the web UI and press 'sync endstops'
-2. Endstop Z should be 'OPEN'
-3. By hand, move the toolhead up to the top of it's travel to trigger the CNC TAP sensor.
-Hold it in place and click the 'sync enstops' button.
-Endstop Z should now be marked as 'CLOSED'
-4. Additionally, there should be a blue light on the rear of the TAP sensor that turns red when triggered.
-If this doesn't happen, you've either wired the sensor wrong or it is faulty.

-#### Sensorless Homing Configuration
-**DO THIS BEFORE ATTEMPTING TO HOME THE PRINTER**
-1. Follow the guide located [here](https://docs.vorondesign.com/community/howto/clee/sensorless_xy_homing.html) to calibrate the sensorless homing.
-* The default configurations are made to work with sensorless homing, and are largely preconfigured.
-You can start from "Finding the right StallGuard threshold".
-You do not need to add sensorless homing macros, I built them in.
-Ensure that your sensitivity numbers are high enough that you do not damage the printer, but low enough that the machine is consistently able to home itself.

 #### Z Offset Configuration
 Update your Z offset